Congenital portosystemic shunt

 A portosystemic shunt or portasystemic shunt (medical subject heading term; PSS), also known as a liver shunt, is a bypass of the liver by the body's circulatory system.
 It can be either a congenital (present at birth) or acquired condition and occurs in humans as well as in other species of animals.
 Congenital PSS are extremely rare in humans but are relatively common in dogs.
-Thus a large part of medical and scientific literature on the subject is grounded in veterinary medicine.
+Improvements in imaging and awareness have contributed to an increase in cases Thus a large part of medical and scientific literature on the subject is grounded in veterinary medicine.

 Background

 Blood leaving the digestive tract is rich in nutrients, as well as in toxins, which under normal conditions undergo processing and detoxification in the liver.
 The liver's position downstream to the intestines in the body's circulatory system - the hepatic portal vein conveys blood from the intestines to the liver - allows it to filter this nutrient rich blood before it passes to the rest of the body.

 The presence of a shunt, a bypass of the liver, causes blood to flow directly to the heart.
 This blood is no longer filtered by the liver and reaches the systemic circulation, resulting in a number of symptoms and complications with effects on the cardiovascular, neurophysiological, gastro-intestinal, urinary and endocrinal systems.

 Congenital porto-systemic shunts are vascular malformations which occur during the development of an organism in the uterus and are present at birth.
 In contrast, acquired porto-systemic shunts occur after birth and typically develop secondary to portal hypertension.